Why a Reliable Network Infrastructure is a Necessity for Tech-Driven Schools

 No network?
 No tech!

 … until those new iPads you just bought for your elementary-schoolers won’t connect to the network (yikes).
+That's why network monitoring in education is so necessary.

 As Director of IT for a tech-savvy Texas school district, Lisa Nelson knows the danger of bringing in new devices without the backend infrastructure to support them.
 In a recent webinar, she talked about how schools buy new, exciting devices but “the infrastructure backend is sometimes an afterthought.
 That’s sort of scary.”